About the system

 The built environment information system (Ryhti) is a new nation-level information system for Finland.
 It brings together in one place the land use and construction data from the information systems of municipalities and central government authorities, making this information easy to access.

-The new information system is currently being built and will be phased into use in 2024.
 The Finnish Environment Institute is responsible for developing and maintaining the system.
 The new approach will bring greater ease and clarity to information management of the national built environment.

 Why is this information system being built?